|Biophysics of Macromolecules and their Interactions - CNRS URA 2185|

 Experiments can be carried out according to 3 different schemes: 1) instrument allocation after user training; 2) service provision; 3) scientific collaboration.

-In the past 4 years, the 13 instruments and the know-how of the PFBMI have attracted more than 110 projects altogether, in association with 27 Research Units of the Pasteur Institute (from 9 out of 10 Scientific Departments) and 17 laboratories from other institutions (french or foreign), leading to 35 peer-reviewed publications.
+In the past 4 years, the 15 instruments and the know-how of the PFBMI have attracted more than 120 projects altogether, in association with 30 Research Units of the Institut Pasteur (from all 10 Scientific Departments) and 25 laboratories from other institutions (french or foreign), leading to 42 peer-reviewed publications.

-Below is a very small sample of subjects covered by scientific collaborations and having lead to publications:
+Below is a very small sample of subjects covered by scientific collaborations and having lead to publications since 2005: